 There are some recipes that I have been making on and off for more than 30 years now!
 Yes, that shocks me… I don’t feel old enough to have a personal recipe which is more than 30 years old.
-My recipe for quiche Lorraine is one of these old favourites.
+My recipe for Quiche Lorraine is one of these old favourites.
 I don’t make it as often as I used to but it always brings back happy memories when I do.

 Initially when I made my quiches I liked to use the traditional delicate thin flan tins which produced just a centimetre of filling.
 Now that I’m cooking for a husband and grown up boys I use a larger, high pie dish to give volume and substance to the quiche.

 I like to always make my quiche pastry from scratch.
 My reasoning, quiche is a very simple dish, so all the parts need to be delicious.
-Homemade pastry has a much nicer flavour, and a lovely butter crisp texture.
+Homemade pastry has a much nicer flavour, and a lovely buttery crisp texture.
 Store bought pastry is tasteless by comparison and takes away from the filing.

 Homemade pastry is incredibly simple to make, especially if you follow the same rules I gave you for my Perfect Scones.
 Just make the pastry in a food processor and keep everything cold… no touching.